-The Committee evaluates applicants for the following qualities: candor, honesty, trustworthiness, respect and obedience of the law, respect for others’ rights and the judicial process.
+The Committee evaluates applicants for the following qualities: candor, honesty, trustworthiness, respect, and obedience to the law, and respect for others’ rights and the judicial process.

 If an applicant’s arrest could be construed as “immoral conduct,” it does not necessarily preclude them from practicing law in California, however, anyone convicted of a crime, including DUI, must show that they are rehabilitated before receiving a positive moral character determination.

 Misconduct includes, but is not limited to: